Sin, Virtue & The Language of Flowers

 Today’s version of the Seven Deadly Sins was invented by Pope Gregory I in the 6th Century, each Sin complete with its own hideously unique punishment upon conviction.
 The history of The Seven Heavenly Virtues is more vague.
 I came to understand that too much of either Sin or Virtue is predictably unhinging, and that a little Sin has its merits.
-These religious aspirations and taboos seem as fascinating and relevant today as they did hundreds of years ago.
+These religious aspirations and taboos seem as fascinating and relevant today as they did centuries ago.

 The language of flowers reached its apex in Europe in the 1700s.
 While researching this legendary language I began to connect historical meanings of specific flowers directly with the qualities describing each Sin and Virtue.
 It seemed a natural fit to use flowers as symbols in this series.